 These are examples of _italicized text_ and *bolded text*.

-causes it to be bolded.
+As you can see, surrounding text with underscores _ italicizes the output, whereas using asterisks * causes it to be bolded.
 This is a really fast way to manage this simple formatting, as you can see exactly where styled text begins and ends.
 This can be much better than graphic interfaces like MS Word, where you can only see formatting through the text itself and thus might miss small details about where it begins or ends.

 You can also bold and italicize words at once by combining these symbols, one pair of them surrounding the other: